drasi-project/test-repo/scripts/drasi_server/integration/grpc_adaptive_source_and_reaction/README.md

 # Drasi Server Adaptive gRPC Integration Test

-This is a self-contained integration test for Drasi Server that validates the complete end-to-end data flow using gRPC source and reaction endpoints with **adaptive batch sizing** for improved efficiency.
+This is a self-contained integration test that uses the E2E Test Framework to test Drasi Server.
+The test validates the complete end-to-end data flow using gRPC source and reaction endpoints with **adaptive batch sizing** for improved efficiency.

 ## Purpose